 A YOUNG family has been glued to their daughter's hospital bed after concerns over a 'head tilt' was later diagnosed as a rare and aggressive form of brain cancer.

-Described as an "absolutely perfect" girl, Heidi began showing signs of illness after her head began to tilt and she started to drag her feet across the floor.
+Described as an "absolutely perfect" girl, 19-month-old Heidi began showing signs of illness after her head began to tilt and she started to drag her feet across the floor.

 Although her mum Megan Spillane and dad Jake Green were concerned that she wasn't her usual self, her symptoms were initially dismissed by their GP as clubfoot and nothing to be worried about.